 Colombia is the second-largest producer of coffee in the world and the largest producer of washed Arabica.
-Annually, Colombia exports approximately 12.5 million bags and as a nation consumes about 2 million bags; about half of its exports come to the United States.
+It exports approximately 12.5 million bags annually—about 50 percent of that to the United States—and consumes about 2 million bags within its borders.

-Colombia has 32 departments, which are similar to states, and 22 coffee-growing regions.
-Among the most popular of these are:
+Colombia has 32 departments (which are similar to states) and 22 coffee-growing regions.
+Among the most popular of its growing regions—which we've listed here with their capitals) are:

 Valle del Cauca (Cali)

-Regions tend to be celebrated for the general taste profiles they produce as a result of terroir, altitude and other factors.
+Regions tend to be celebrated for the general taste profiles they produce as a result of their terroir, altitude and other factors.
 Huila, for example, tends to produce juicy, fruity, complex coffees with lots of body.
-Antioquia is known for a lighter body, lots of citrus and a bright, juicy profile that’s often a preferred morning cup.
-Tolima is celebrated for the bright, citric acidity of its coffees, and Santander is often associated with chocolate and tobacco notes.
+Antioquia is known for a lighter body, lots of citrus notes and a bright, juicy profile that’s often a preferred morning cup.
+While coffees from Tolima are celebrated for their bright, citric acidity and those from Santander are often associated with chocolate and tobacco notes.

 Our Colombia Supremo is sourced from a single region—though that region changes based on when the coffee is shipped.
 What's consistent every time is the cup profile that each regional blend is designed to meet: balanced and smooth with notes of fruit, chocolate and caramel, a medium body, a bright acidity and a pleasant, clean aftertaste.